for Apprentice/Students, Instructors, Subcommittee and Board Members

 Do I choose which contractor I will work for?

-Each apprentice is assigned to their jobs.
-Journeymen linemen, ground men, equipment operators, etc. are referred to their jobs.
+Each apprentice is assigned to their jobs, anywhere in our 7 state jurisdiction.
+Journeymen Linemen, groundmen, equipment operators, etc. are referred to their jobs.
 In order to obtain the diversity in all types of training, most apprentices will get to work for more than one contractor during their apprenticeship.

 About the Training Program